yenpham228/yenpham228.github.io/_pages/research.md

 To better understand the roles of astrocytes in brain function, I use computational approaches to study how they process information and how they communicate with neighboring cells, both in health and disease.

-![Summary of research interest](/images/research/denizot-research.png) Schematic created with vectorial images from Dr. [Misa Arizono](https://arizono0202.wixsite.com/misa-arizono).
+![Summary of research interest](/images/research/denizot-research.png) Schematic adapted from images from Dr. [Misa Arizono](https://arizono0202.wixsite.com/misa-arizono).